OneCent01/TokenLink/README.md

 * @args
     * counterVal: integer at which to set the internal tokenCounter variable

 Allows for setting of the counter number trailing every newly created token.
+Returns true on success.

 ```javascript
 const tokenStore = TokenLink.createTokenStore({id: 'client'})